tangledhelix/dotfiles/README.md

 I am a Zsh user.
 This repo goes in conjunction with [Oh My Zsh](https://ohmyz.sh).

-Using Bash does not need any external repos.
-I used Bash for many years, and those files are fairly mature, but I am no longer paying a lot of attention to them.

 I have used this setup with macOS, Solaris, FreeBSD, and Linux systems.
 Today I primarily use macOS and Linux (Debian and Redhat families).

-Some parts of the Bash, Zsh, and Vim configs may assume you have 256 color support in your terminal.
+Some parts of the Zsh and Vim configs may assume you have 256 color support in your terminal.
 If you are using Apple Terminal before OS X Lion, you don't.
 Try [iTerm2][] instead.

 [iterm2]: http://sites.google.com/site/iterm2home/